At this time, we are only accepting applications for ‘Second Draw’ PPP Loans to clients who originally obtained their first PPP loan from Radius.

 “Outstanding experience!
 Plain and simple!
 Chat Bot Rae and Customer Service Rep. Jessica responded quickly and informed me of exactly what I needed to do and took care of my concerns.”

 “Jessica at Customer Service was extremely thorough and informative, especially in light of all the uncertainty in the current environment.
-I am a small biz CPA in North Carolina, and Radius Bank is THE best financial institution I have seen in my 30 years of experience.”
+I am a small biz CPA in North Carolina, and Radius is THE best financial institution I have seen in my 30 years of experience.”

 Digital banking, made human.